pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 ### Motivations for hardware requirements

 Hardware requirements depend on the transaction rate and storage demands.
-The amount of data stored by the Aptos blockchain depends on the ledger history (the number of transactions) of the blockchain and the number of on-chain states (e.g., accounts and resources).
+The amount of data stored by the Pont blockchain depends on the ledger history (the number of transactions) of the blockchain and the number of on-chain states (e.g., accounts and resources).
 Ledger history and the number of on-chain states depend on several factors: the age of the blockchain, the average transaction rate, and the configuration of the ledger pruner.

 The current hardware requirements are set considering the estimated growth over the period ending in Q1-2023.